gatoravi/recipes/_posts/blog/2016-06-05-Aruchuvitta-sambar.md

 - Add water, salt, turmeric and all vegetables and turmeric.
 Cook for 3 minutes until the raw smell of tamarind goes away.

-- Pressure coop 0.5 cup of toor dhal
+- Pressure cook 0.5 cup of toor dhal

 - Add cooked vegetables to th dal in the pressure cooker and cook for 2 minutes.